Machiavellianism (psychology): Neurological studies

 There have been few studies on the neural correlates of Machiavellianism.
 Research has shown that Machiavellianism has been correlated with changes in gray matter in the areas of the basal ganglia, left prefrontal cortex, bilaterally in the insula, and in the right hippocampus and the left parahippocampal gyrus.
 Researcher Tamas Bereczkei stated that the manipulation skill in High Machs is associated with neural correlates that are responsible for decision making.
 He also noted that behaviors associated with Machiavellianism need to "recruit more neural resources than a honest behavior, especially when manipulators face a cooperative partner as a potential victim.
 Machiavellians have to inhibit the norm of reciprocity and, additionally, generate an opposite response."
 Machiavellianism has also been linked with lesions in the left dorsolateral prefrontal cortex.
 Frontal dysfunction was also linked with Machiavellianism.
 Daniel Jones also concluded that those who score high on Machiavellianism have the "neurological structure of a strategic manipulator".
 The activation of the task-positive network (TPN) and the default mode network (DMN) have also been associated with a lack of genuine empathy, and also have been observed in Machiavellianism.
-A recent study linked regional gray matter volume in the left superior frontal gyrus to both Machiavellianism and social aggression, which is "intentional antisocial behavior directed to damage others' social reputations or interpersonal relationships through socially manipulative tactics".
+Research has linked regional gray matter volume in the left superior frontal gyrus to both Machiavellianism and social aggression, which is "intentional antisocial behavior directed to damage others' social reputations or interpersonal relationships through socially manipulative tactics".